panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 ## 1. Search query: a global state variable

 Let's say that your application has a header and main content components.
-Inside the header there's a input field where user can introduce a search query.
+Inside the header, there's an input field where the user can introduce a search query.
 The main component should display the search query introduced in the input field.

 Here's the initial sketch of the application: